 Tablet form

-Prednisolone tablets are usually prescribed by the attending physician if inhalation does not bring any effect.
-Initially, a high dosage of the drug is used, followed by its reduction to the minimum permissible.
-It is not recommended to take Prednisolone tablets during the first course of treatment longer than 16 days.
-Typically, the entire daily dose of the drug is prescribed to the asthma patient to be consumed at one time.
-If the dosage is too high, the reception can be divided into 2-4 times per day.
+Prednisolone tablets are usually prescribed by your doctor if inhaled prednisolone is not effective.
+Initially, a high dosage of the drug is used, followed by its reduction to the minimum allowable.
+Taking Prednisolone tablets during the first course of treatment is not recommended for longer than 16 days.
+Usually all daily dose The drug is prescribed to a patient with asthma for use at a time.
+If the dosage is too high, the dose can be divided into 2-4 times per day.

-Prednisolone is also allowed to be taken in a double dose every other day, and clinical research data indicate the greater effectiveness of this method of therapy.
+Prednisolone can also be taken in a double dose every other day, and clinical trial data indicate the greater effectiveness of this method of therapy.

-For children, the calculation of the required amount of the drug is carried out taking into account the body weight.
-Taking hormonal medications should always take place in the morning - from six to eight in the morning, after or during a meal.
+For children, the required amount of the drug is calculated taking into account body weight.
+Hormonal medications should always be taken in the morning - from six to eight o'clock in the morning, after or during meals.

-It is important that the dose of Prednisolone is selected in accordance with the severity of the patient's condition!
+It is important that the dose of Prednisolone is selected according to the severity of the patient’s condition!

-A temporary increase in the amount of the drug is possible with the risk of an exacerbation, for example, in the presence of a stress factor.
-It is necessary to cancel the drug only gradually, and the longer the therapy with Prednisolone lasted, the slower it is necessary to reduce its dose.
+A temporary increase in the amount of the drug is possible if there is a risk of exacerbation, for example, in the presence of a stress factor.
+The drug should be discontinued only gradually, and the longer the Prednisolone therapy lasted, the slower the dose should be reduced.

 Side effects

-Prednisolone, taken for asthma, can contribute to a number of side effects from many organs and systems.
-As a rule, this is due to prolonged use of the drug or its incorrect dosage:
+Prednisolone taken for asthma can contribute to a number of side effects from many organs and systems.
+As a rule, this is due to prolonged use of the drug or an incorrectly selected dosage:

-• On the part of the gastrointestinal tract, dyspeptic symptoms (hiccups, vomiting, nausea), impaired appetite, bloating, ulceration of the gastric or intestinal mucosa (duodenal ulcer), increasing the risk of bleeding, may disturb.
+• On the part of the gastrointestinal tract, dyspeptic symptoms (hiccups, vomiting, nausea), loss of appetite, bloating, ulceration of the gastric or intestinal mucosa (duodenum), which increase the risk of bleeding, may be disturbing.

-• From the side of the heart, there may be a violation of the rhythm of the heart and a decrease in the frequency of its contractions, an increase in blood pressure numbers.
+• On the part of the heart, disturbances in heart rhythm and a decrease in the frequency of its contractions and an increase in blood pressure may be observed.

-• From the side of the nervous system - headaches accompanied by dizziness, sleep disturbances, convulsions.
-Very rarely, hallucinatory and manic-depressive syndromes, disorientation in place and time can be observed.
+• From the outside nervous system- headaches accompanied by dizziness, sleep disturbances, convulsions.
+Very rarely, hallucinatory and manic-depressive syndromes and disorientation in place and time can be observed.

-• Metabolic disorders - an increase in blood glucose levels leads to the development of diabetes mellitus, and impaired adrenal function leads to the formation of Itsenko-Cushing's syndrome in humans.
-Weight gain, excessive sweating, and peripheral edema may occur as a result of excess fluid and sodium accumulation.
+• Metabolic disorders - an increase in blood glucose levels leads to the development diabetes mellitus, and impaired adrenal function leads to the formation of Itsenko-Cushing syndrome in humans.
+Weight may increase and appear increased sweating and peripheral edema, as a result of excess fluid and sodium accumulation.

-• Allergic manifestations - the appearance of rashes on the skin, accompanied by itching.
-The likelihood of anaphylactic shock on the background of drug administration is low.
+• Allergic manifestations - the appearance of rashes on skin accompanied by itching.
+Low probability of occurrence anaphylactic shock against the background of drug administration.

-To reduce the risk of adverse reactions, the attending physician often, along with Prednisolone, recommends that the patient consume food rich in proteins and vitamins, as well as potassium preparations and antacids.
+To reduce the risk of adverse reactions, the attending physician often recommends that the patient consume foods rich in proteins and vitamins, as well as potassium supplements and antacids, simultaneously with Prednisolone.

-In case of an overdose with Prednisolone, symptomatic therapy is performed.
-With a sharp discontinuation of the drug or an incorrect decrease in its dosage, a withdrawal syndrome occurs, which is characterized by an aggravation of the symptoms of bronchial asthma.
-Only strict adherence to the prescriptions of the attending physician can protect against the development of the above symptoms.
+In case of overdose of Prednisolone, carry out symptomatic therapy.
+If you abruptly stop taking the drug or reduce its dosage incorrectly, a withdrawal syndrome occurs, which is characterized by a worsening of the symptoms of bronchial asthma.
+Only strict adherence to the instructions of the attending physician can protect against the development of the above symptoms.

-Self-administration of the drug and adjusting its dosage are strictly prohibited!
+Self-administration of the drug and adjustment of its dosage are strictly prohibited!

 When should you not take Prednisolone?